rsksmart/rif-ui/README.md

 > This repository is a [React](https://reactjs.org/) library written in [Typescript](https://www.typescriptlang.org/) and based on [Material-UI](https://material-ui.com/).
 It exposes common components, services and assets to be re used in RIF projects.

+**Warning: This project is in alpha state.
+There might (and most probably will) be changes in the future to its working.
+Also, no guarantees can be made about its stability, efficiency, and security at this stage.**

 ## Install

 For now you can add the dependency on the `package.json` file, pointing to this repo as below: